 We are a pioneer in researching and developing ASIC chip technology used in blockchain applications in China.
 We are also one of the earliest contract manufacturers of Bitcoin mining machines in China to own proprietary ASIC chips, according to the F&S report.
 Our Ebit E10 model, launched in December 2017, was the first commercially available mining machine to use 10 nm ASIC chips among major mining machine producers, according to the F&S report.
 Our latest commercialized Ebit E12 series mining machines, which incorporate the most recent iteration of our proprietary 10 nm ASIC chips, are capable of a hash rate of up to 50 TH/s and a computing power efficiency of 57W/TH.
-We have completed the design of our 8 nm ASIC chips and 7 nm ASIC chips and plan to use both chips in our Bitcoin mining machines when the market conditions become suitable.
+We have completed the design of our 8 nm ASIC chips and 7 nm ASIC chips and are ready to mass-produce our proprietary 8 nm ASIC chips when the market conditions become suitable.
 We currently focus on developing our proprietary 5 nm and 6 nm ASIC chips and mining machines for non-Bitcoin cryptocurrencies such as Litecoin and Monero.
 We will continue to devote significant resources to new innovations applying blockchain technology.

 We generate revenues primarily from our blockchain products business, which comprises sales of mining machines and related modules and accessories, and provision of mining machine hosting services.
 We had revenues of US\$319.0 million, US\$109.1 million, US\$22.4 million and US\$11.0 million in 2018, 2019 and the six months ended June 30, 2019 and 2020, respectively.
 We had gross profit of US\$24.4 million in 2018 and gross losses of US\$30.6 million, US\$17.9 million, US\$1.0 million in 2019 and the six months ended June 30, 2019 and 2020, respectively.
-We had net losses of US\$11.8 million, US\$19.1 million and US\$7.0 million, in 2018, 2019 and the six months ended June 30, 2019 and 2020.
+We had net losses of US\$11.8 million, US\$41.1 million, US\$19.1 million and US\$7.0 million, in 2018, 2019 and the six months ended June 30, 2019 and 2020.
+In the event that we sell all 4,000,000 Units at the initial closing, resulting in approximate net proceeds of US\$19.3 million, or US\$39.0 million if all 4,000,000 Additional Units are sold (assuming no exercise of the related warrants), we intend to use approximately US\$9.65 million (or US\$19.5 million if all 4,000,000 Additional Units are sold)/50% of such proceeds for the continued development of our blockchain products business, specifically for the development and application of blockchain technology into financial services, sourcing core intellectual properties relating to such businesses and corporate branding and marketing activities for such business.